 BEAR in mind...

 One of the goals of Baltic Earth when it inherited BALTEX, was the establishment of assessment reports of the current state of the science in different research fields in the Baltic Earth context, similar to the BACC approach for climate change.
-Now, 6 years after the founding of Baltic Earth, and 2 international conferences, 23 workshops/seminars/sessions and 5 summer schools later, a series of extensive assessment reports, called BEAR (Baltic Earth Assessment Reports), is underway.
-For each of the Baltic Earth Grand Challenges, a team of experts from the Baltic Earth network is wrapping up the current state of knowledge in the respective research fields, including uncertainties and gaps in knowledge.
-For each report, a lead author (mostly from the corresponding Working Group) is responsible for the coordination of the writing process, but many co-authors will be invited to contribute to the respective reports.
-In addition to the Grand Challenges, more topics will be assessed due to the great relevance for current research in the Baltic Sea region.
+In 2019, 6 years after the founding of Baltic Earth, and 2 international conferences, 23 workshops/seminars/sessions and 5 summer schools later, a series of extensive assessment reports, called BEAR (Baltic Earth Assessment Reports), was started.
+For each of the Baltic Earth Grand Challenges, a team of experts from the Baltic Earth network was wrapping up the current state of knowledge in the respective research fields, including uncertainties and gaps in knowledge.
+For each report, a lead author (mostly from the corresponding Working Group) has been responsible for the coordination of the writing process, and many co-authors have been invited to contribute to the respective reports.
+In addition to the Grand Challenges, more topics have been assessed due to the great relevance for current research in the Baltic Sea region.

 - Salinity dynamics of the Baltic Sea Grand Challenge 1 (Andreas Lehmann et al.)

 - Natural hazards and extreme events in the Baltic Sea region Grand Challenge 3 (Anna Rutgersson et al.)

 - Sea level dynamics and coastal erosion in the Baltic Sea region Grand Challenge 4 (Ralf Weisse et al.)

 - Human impacts and their interactions in the Baltic Sea region Grand Challenge 6 (Marcus Reckermann et al.)

-- Climate change and the Baltic Sea ecosystem: direct and indirect effects on species, communities and ecosystem functioning Baltic Earth topic (Markku Viitasalo)
+- Global climate change and the Baltic Sea ecosystem: direct and indirect effects on species, communities and ecosystem functioning Baltic Earth topic (Markku Viitasalo and Erik Bonsdorff)

-- Coupled regional Earth system modelling in the Baltic Sea region Baltic Earth topic (Matthias Gröger et al.)
+- Coupled regional Earth system modeling in the Baltic Sea region Baltic Earth topic (Matthias Gröger et al.)